 - When the delivery schedule for a particular customer or a type is starting to 'bunch-up'.
 In these instances we look back historically, compare the delivery rates, and amend the backlog to match.

-So the velocity in the amendment of delivery schedules depends upon the manufacturing performance of the airframe manufacturers (build rates and customer handovers), and also the changing demand of customers, but generally there isn’t a great variance in what we forecast versus reality.
+So the velocity in the amendment of delivery schedules depends upon the manufacturing performance of the airframe OEMs (build rates and customer handovers), and also the changing demand of customers, but generally there isn’t a great variance in what we forecast versus reality.